-Kathmandu - Nepal's capital
+Kathmandu - the capital of Nepal

-One of the major temple complexes calledPashupatinath.
+One of the main temple complexes is called Pashupatinath.
 This shrine is dedicated to the goddess Shiva.
-There is never empty, because every day thousands of pilgrims come here to worship.
-On the west bank of the Bagmati River is the main part of the temple complex.
-There are service and burial ceremony.
-Go inside may not all - only Hindu, but tourists do not get upset, because the great temple can be seen from the opposite bank.
+It is never empty here, because every day thousands of pilgrims come here to worship.
+The main part of this temple complex is located on the western bank of the Bagmati River.
+Services and funeral ceremonies take place here.
+Not everyone can go inside - only Hindus, but tourists are not upset, because the temple is perfectly visible from the opposite bank.

-Another unique facility is called the templeSwayambhunath.
-The main visitors of the shrine are Buddhists.
-Monkey Temple as the locals call it, has been partially damaged.
-This happened after the terrible earthquake of 2015.
-The complex includes a large Buddhist stupa, and arranged around the Tibetan monasteries.
-On the hill to the mortar is 365 degrees.
-In the thickets around the shrines lives a large number of monkeys.
-They go on contact with Kathmandu guests without problems.
+Another unique temple center is called Swayambhunath.
+The main visitors to the shrine are Buddhists.
+The Monkey Temple, as the locals call it, was partially damaged.
+This happened after the terrible 2015 earthquake.
+The complex includes a large Buddhist stupa, as well as Tibetan monasteries located around.
+365 steps lead up the mountain to the stupa.
+A large number of monkeys live in the thickets around the shrines.
+They easily make contact with the guests of Kathmandu.